suhasvasaikar/expressionmatrixEnrichment/README.md

 </br>and outputs the enrichment result for ALL and AML cancer samples.
 </br> Author: Suhas Vasaikar (suhasibb@gmail.com)

+</br><b>TASK</b>:
+</br>The function calculate the gene set enrichment statistics for the list of gene sets from Leukemia expression matrix with the corresponding normalized enrichment scores and pvalues.
+Results should be sorted by the normalized enrichment score.
+</br>Identidy the functions for the user based gene list.

 </br>To run script:
 </br>1.
 Transfer input data into folder "dataset" (here leukemia.txt, pathways.txt, interestGenelist.txt)
 </br>User can have their expression matrix in .gct, phenotype in .cls, and geneset in .gmt format (http://software.broadinstitute.org/gsea/doc/GSEAUserGuideFrame.html).